Blog

 Beyond platform fees, account for implicit operational costs:

-• Priority fee expenditure: Your bot's dynamic fee strategy determines SOL expenditure competing for block inclusion.
+• Priority fee expenditure: your bot's dynamic fee strategy determines SOL expenditure competing for block inclusion.
 Miscalibrated fees waste capital or result in missed fills.

-• Failed transaction costs: Each reverted transaction still consumes network fees.
+• Failed transaction costs: each reverted transaction still consumes network fees.
 Elevated revert rates from deficient logic or suboptimal RPC configuration accumulate costs rapidly.

 Evaluate total cost of ownership, not merely headline percentages.
 Cheaper bots exhibiting higher revert rates or slower fills often prove more expensive through lost opportunities and wasted fees.